pavkam/pavkam.github.io/_posts/2022-09-27-nostalgia-scr-images.md

     return output
 ```

-Woof!
-There's a lot of bit manipulation going on here.
-The short version is:
+**Woof!** That's a lot of bit manipulation going on here, but the short version is:
 1. Load each byte from each page,
 2. Divide the byte into pixels based on the `bpp`,
 3. Figure out the row and column for each pixel in the output,